dendronhq/dendron-site/vault/dendron.guides.workflows.todos.md

 ### Inside the Checkbox

 - put state in checkbox
-- note that custom checkbox states such as `[w]` are displayed as plain text in markdown previews.
+- note that custom checkbox states such as `[w]` are displayed as plain text in Markdown previews.
 Todo lists of this type look best in the editor.

 ```
 - [ ] : not started